• Skip to primary navigation

 The above circuit can be also as effectively used for car installation by doing the following modifications to the above circuit.
 The circuit shows how the design can be used for illuminating 12V car automotive lamps.

-In next idea is also a chaser circuit which produces a LED scanner type illusion through the various sequencing illumination modes over the attached LED arrays.
+In next idea which is the 4rth one is also a chaser circuit which produces a LED scanner type illusion through the various sequencing illumination modes over the attached LED arrays.
 The idea was requested by Mr. Danely Sooknanan.

 Technical Specifications